-K. EXPENDITURE MILESTONES AND PROJECT EXPECTATIONS
+K. PERMANENT HOUSING EXPENDITURE MILESTONES AND EXPECTATIONS

 - 1. Any capital improvements intended for the delivery of permanent housing must submit a site plan of any proposed structural modifications to the city or county planning and/or building department and receive approval from permitting agency within three (3) months of contract execution. - 2.
 A concept plan must be provided to the IVCCC within three (3) months of contract execution.
 Applicant(s) must also provide proof of site control within six (6) months of contract execution.
 Acceptable evidence of site control is a deed, lease or purchase agreement.
 The owner, lessee, and purchaser shown on these documents must be the selected applicant(s) identified in the HHAP funding application. - 3.
-Permanent Housing project applicant(s) shall be issued a certificate of occupancy by the appropriate City or County building department for the permanent housing unit(s) by no later than March 17, 2025.

-- 4. All HHAP 1 & 2 funds designated towards the delivery of Permanent Housing project(s) must be expended by April 30, 2025. - 5.
-The Permanent Housing project(s) must be operational by May 31, 2025 with no less than 50% of the housing units being occupied. - 6.
-All HHAP-2 funds designated for Operating Subsidies and Services Coordination must be fully expended by April 30, 2026.
+Permanent Housing project applicant(s) shall be issued a certificate of occupancy by the appropriate City or County building department for the permanent housing unit(s) by no later than March 17, 2025. - 4.
+All HHAP 1 & 2 funds designated towards the delivery of Permanent Housing project(s) must be expended by April 30, 2025. - 5.
+The Permanent Housing project(s) must be operational by May 31, 2025 with no less than 50% of the housing units being occupied.